-When using an external digital preamplifier connected to the 722 inputs, the recorder can derive its clock signal from the AES (S/PDIF) stream (it will slave to the external device), or the external device can be slaved from the 722 (if the external device has word clock input or accepts clock from the 722's digital output).
+When connecting digital audio sources to the 744T inputs, the recorder will derive its clock signal from the AES (S/PDIF) stream.
+It will slave to the external device.
 If, for example, you are using a wireless receiver with a digital output, it may not have an external word clock input, and will be the word clock master.

-If digital audio is connected to the 722 from more than one digital device, you must word clock the sources to the same clock, otherwise variations between the sources will render their signals unusable.
+If digital audio is connected to the 744T from more than one digital device, you must word clock theses sources together, otherwise variations between the sources will render their signals unusable.

-If the 722 is slaved to external word clock, be certain that the source is stable.
-Loss of the word clock signal during recording can cause the 722 to revert back to its internally set sampling frequency.
+If the 744T is slaved to external word clock, be certain that the source is stable.
+Loss of the word clock signal during recording can cause the 744T to revert back to its internally set sampling frequency.
 If this occurs, the portion of the file recorded after the loss of word clock may not play back at the proper speed.
-For reliability, set the 722 to the same sample frequency as the word clock source.
-Loss of the word clock signal in this case will likely cause a glitch in the file, but the file may still be usable.
+For reliability, we recommend you set the 744T to the same sample frequency as the word clock source.
+Loss of the word clock signal in this case will most likely cause a glitch in the file, but the file may still be usable.

-C. Link - Multi-Unit Linking
+Multi-Unit Linking Via C. Link

-The proprietary C. Link (control link) connection allows multiple 702, 702T, 722, and 744T recorders to be connected and clocked together.
-C. Link also enables connection to external keyboards and switch contacts using the CL-1 Remote Control and Keyboard Interface.
+The proprietary C. Link (control link) connection enables multiple 744T, 722, 702T, and 702 recorders to be connected for recordings requiring high track counts.
+C. Link also enables connection to the CL-1 Remote Control and Keyboard Interface.

-When linked, 7-Series recorders have a master/slave relationship.
-When the master recorder enters record, the slave unit(s) will also begin recording.
-Multiple units can be daisy-chained together to record many tracks.
+When linked, the 7-Series recorders have a master/slave relationship.
+When the master recorder is put into record, the slave unit will roll as well.
+Multiple units can be daisy-chained together to record nearly unlimited tracks.
 The C. Link protocol links carries the following data:

 - word clock

-- time code information (702T and 744T only)
+- time code information (744T, 702T only)

 - RS-232 machine transport data